teamulster2/report/report/03_methodology/03_database_management.md

 to be able to organize the results and export them for later evaluation.
-We decided on the lightweight, relational database SQLite that describes itself as a 'small, fast, self-contained, hight-reliability, full-featured, SQL database engine'.
+We decided on the lightweight, relational database SQLite that describes itself as a 'small, fast, self-contained, hight-reliability, full-featured, SQL database engine' [16].
 This is a rather traditional, but well-known approach to store large amounts of data.
 It promises a very structured distribution of the data, from which an export can be made available via a .json file later on.